Closing Costs vs Down Payment: Explained

 The VA Loan

 VA (Veterans Affairs) loans are backed by the U.S. Department of Veterans Affairs.
-VA loans were designed to assist veterans transition to civilian life after World War II.
+VA loans were designed to assist veterans to transition to civilian life after World War II.

 With this insurance for lenders, VA loans allow borrowers to secure home loans with no money down.